top of page

 At our E7 hijama clinic in East London, your session typically includes:

-Sessions are carried out in a calm, professional, and hygienic environment.
+Sessions are conducted in a calm, professional, and hygienic environment.

 Why Choose Our Hijama Clinic in East London (E7)?